 - Simply wait until buy price is hit.
 Once in a while Mr. Market’s mood swings can serve us well.
 Patience is a virtue.

-This is a very simple strategy forcing me not to overpay for earnings, which can be very detrimental to any portfolio.
+I stress the importance of not overpaying for earnings, which can be very detrimental to any portfolio.
 I think common sense is undervalued in investment, and I’m a firm believer in keeping things simple and easy.
 The business world is dependent on so many factors and I don’t want to spend a lot of time analyzing tens of factors why a stock should go up or down.
 What next year’s GDP will be or where the currency will go I usually have no idea.
 All I know is that stocks go up in the long run and I want to jump in when stocks sell on the cheap side.
-I’m more quantitatively inclined than qualitatively.

 I will not give specific investment advice.
 I strictly use the work I publish for my own investments.